nooflyfm/NooFLy/README.md

 ## Installation

-1. Install all needable packages
+1. Install all needable packages.
+Note that you have to configure your virtual host in the LAMP or in the LEMP (port, directory, URI routing, etc.).
+How to configure vhosts in these servers, you can find a lot of tutorials in the web.

 2. Download the script from the SourceForge or clone it from the GitHub to your server's host directory